gabeorlanski/oss-repo-template/labs/lab-03/Lab3.md

 ### Gitstats:

-The number of lines reported by gitstats is substaintially lower than that from the command line
+The number of lines reported by gitstats is substaintially lower than that from the command line.
+61159 lines vs 562692

 It also reported 25 authors compared to the 16 on the repo.